modal-labs/gpu-glossary/gpu-glossary/perf/branch-efficiency.md

 Branch efficiency is calculated as the ratio of uniform control flow decisions to total branch instructions executed.
 Control flow uniformity is measured at the level of [warps](https://modal.com/gpu-glossary/device-software/warp), and so branch efficiency indicates the absence of [warp divergence](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21).

 Not all conditionals reduce branch efficiency.
-The common “bounds-check” fragment that appears in most [kernels](https://godbolt.org/z/d1PsYYPnW)
+The common "bounds-check" fragment that appears in most [kernels](https://godbolt.org/z/d1PsYYPnW)

 ```cpp
 int idx = blockIdx.x * blockDim.x + threadIdx.x;